boucadair/CATS-framework/draft-xxx-can-framework.md

   : A run-time environment (e.g., a server or a process on a server) that makes the functionality of a service available.
 One service can be exposed by multiple instances running at the same or different network locations.

 Service demand:
-: The demand for a service identified by a CS-ID.
+: The demand for a service identified by a  CAN Service ID (CS-ID).
+See {{can-ids}} for more details.

 Service request:
  : The request for a specific service instance.